Kathy Slade: Work

 Slade has worked in a variety of mediums including embroidery, sound, sculpture, books, film, and video.
 The artist draws upon "sources ranging from cult films and punk rock music to literary classics and recent art history."
 Slade founded the Emily Carr University Press.
-In 1999 she developed READ Books, a bookstore located in the Charles H. Scott Gallery, now called the Libby Leshgold Gallery, at Emily Carr University of Art and Design.
-In 2009, Slade received the VIVA Award, which is awarded by the Jack and Doris Shadbolt Foundation "annually to celebrate exemplary achievement by British Columba artists in mid-career".
+In 1999, she developed READ Books, a bookstore located in the Charles H. Scott Gallery, now called the Libby Leshgold Gallery, at Emily Carr University of Art and Design.
+In 2009, Slade received the VIVA Award, awarded by the Jack and Doris Shadbolt Foundation "annually to celebrate exemplary achievement by British Columba artists in mid-career."

 Selected exhibitions

 Solo exhibitions

-The Art Gallery of Alberta exhibited Slade's work in Charrette Roulette: Language: Kathy Slade, Keith Higgins and Publication Studio Vancouver (2015), which was an "on-going collaborative project [that] posits publication as an art practice, while blurring the line between curatorial and editorial practice.
-For Edmonton Edition, PSV will print and bind books onsite and will work with local artists to produce new artists’ books."
+The Art Gallery of Alberta exhibited Slade's work titled Charrette Roulette: Language: Kathy Slade, Kay Higgins and Publication Studio Vancouver (2015), which was an "on-going collaborative project [that] posits publication as an art practice, while blurring the line between curatorial and editorial practice."
+For Edmonton Edition, PSV printed and binded books onsite working with artists to produce new artists’ books."

-In 2013 and 2012, the artist exhibited It was a strange apartment; full of books… with Lisa Robertson at the Galerie Au 8 rue saint bon, Paris, France, and at Malaspina Printmakers, Vancouver, BC.
+In 2012 and 2013, the artist exhibited It was a strange apartment; full of books… with Lisa Robertson at the Galerie Au 8 rue Saint Bon, Paris, France, and at Malaspina Printmakers, Vancouver, BC.
 In 2006, Slade exhibited 52 Transactions, which chronicled the artist's receipts from transactions at the Vancouver Public Library.

-I Want it All I Want It Now was exhibited at the Or Gallery in Vancouver in 2003, which included the video installation Please Please Please, which "depicts Slade’s point of view as she strolls through the streets of Vancouver leading from her studio to the Or Gallery as she accompanies herself in song, covering The Smiths’ Please Please Please Let Me Get What I Want."
+I Want It All I Want It Now was exhibited at the Or Gallery in Vancouver in 2003, which included the video installation Please Please Please depicting Slade’s point of view as she strolls through the streets of Vancouver leading from her studio to the Or Gallery with as she accompanies herself in song, covering The Smiths’ "Please Please Please Let Me Get What I Want."